zonca/italianschoolsd-website/site/content/tuition-payment.md

 * 1/8 of tuition is due on September 1st with any payment method to confirm enrollment
 * 7 monthly payments October 1st to April 1st (no checks accepted for these monthly payments)
 * for example, an in-person heritage class with payment plan costs a total of `$1656*1.2=1987`, it has 8 monthly payments of `$248.40`.
-* If the monthly payment invoice is more than 2 weeks late after the invoice is due, a $50 late payment fee will apply
+* If the monthly payment invoice is more than 2 weeks late after the invoice is due, a $50 late payment fee will apply, the fee increases to $100 for invoices unpaid for more than 1 month.

 ## Sibling discount